Jahans3/ez-promise/README.md

 ### Batteries Included

-This library comes with everything required to run.
+The library comes with everything required to run.
 If no `window.Promise` is detected, a polyfill is automatically added.

 ### `import/require`

 ```
 const ezpromise = require('ez-promise').default
 import ezpromise from 'ez-promise'

+const { ezThunk } = require('ez-promise')
+import { ezThunk } from 'ez-promise'
 ```

 ### Example
-We have an environment script that takes an environment config object from a set of available configs and dumps it into and environment folder inside your source code.
+We have an environment script that takes an environment config object from a set of available configs and dumps it into an environment folder inside our source code.

 Libraries like `fs`, `ncp`, and `rmdir` all make heavy use of callbacks, and since they follow the [error-first callback convention](https://nodejs.org/api/errors.html#errors_node_js_style_callbacks) (AKA Node.js-style callbacks), we can easily convert them into promises.